ArkadiK94/run-smart_web_site/README.md

 3. @mixin - unique to css preprocessors , for not coping blocks of code several times
 4. $varibales - unique to css preprocessors , for not coping varibales several times
 5. flex - for pacing the elements in the right place

+*All php files was given by the instructor.
+For sending the form data from user to the email